SaideepGona/The-Life-of-a-Bacterium/README.md

 Please view: BactApp Presentation.pdf for more information on the simulation itself.

-Description of Modifiable Parameters in Simulation:
+Description of Modifiable Parameters in Simulation: <br />
-Dish Radius: Size of the environment
+Dish Radius: Size of the environment <br />
-StartBacteria: Number of starting bacteria strains
+StartBacteria: Number of starting bacteria strains <br />
-Iteration: Amount of timepoints in simulation
+Iteration: Amount of timepoints in simulation <br />
-DrugCutoff: Total bacteria population before introduction of antibiotic to the dish
+DrugCutoff: Total bacteria population before introduction of antibiotic to the dish <br />
-PredCutoff: Total bacteria population before introduction of predator bacteria to the dish
+PredCutoff: Total bacteria population before introduction of predator bacteria to the dish <br />
-PredCount: Number of predators introduced
+PredCount: Number of predators introduced <br />
-EnergyContent: Amount of "energy units" per food packet (default=13)
+EnergyContent: Amount of "energy units" per food packet (default=13) <br />
-BasalMetabolism: Energy units burned per turn for bacteria to remain alive
+BasalMetabolism: Energy units burned per turn for bacteria to remain alive <br />

 ![Alt text](/simulation/data/Original.png)